Social Media Handbook

 Vanderbilt University‘s primary official social media presences are:

-Vanderbilt University Medical Center‘s primary official social media presences are:
+Vanderbilt University Medical Center‘s primary official social media presences include:

-Vanderbilt Athletics primary official social media presences are:
+Vanderbilt Athletics primary official social media presences include:

 All of these top-level profiles use the same treatment of the Vanderbilt “V” logo to communicate to fans, followers and viewers that content found in these locations is official Vanderbilt information.